Bristol Water help to save a critically endangered species

 Untitled design - 2023-09-25T114157.418Eels being transferred into Blagdon Lake

 Once the eels are in the tank, they are fished out with a net and transferred into the lake, where the eels can remain for around 15 to 20 years, before making the return journey back to the Sargasso Sea to spawn.
-Bristol Water are also currently working on a project to put in a new eel pass at Chew Valley Lake to allow the continued migration of eels up the River Chew into Chew Valley Lake.
+Bristol Water is also currently working on a project to put in a new eel pass at Chew Valley Lake to allow the continued migration of eels up the River Chew into Chew Valley Lake.

 ornament